Marzogh/SPIMemory/docs/guide/quickstart.md

 If you are new to Arduino external memory chips, start here.

+For a step-by-step first session, use [First Hour Setup](first-hour.md).

 ## 1. Install the library

 ### Arduino Library Manager